Adult Programs

 Are you just learning how to speak English or want to start learning?
 Join us for some Basic English Practice Wednesdays from 6:15 to 8 pm.
 Proudly sponsored by the Friends of the Roseland Free Public Library.
 Limited to six participants - click below to register:

-CORRECTED CONVERSATION & PRONUNCIATION OF AMERICAN ENGLISH - Wednesdays, April 3 & 24, 6:15-8 pm
+CORRECTED CONVERSATION & PRONUNCIATION OF AMERICAN ENGLISH - Wednesday, April 24, 6:15-8 pm

 Are you someone who has learned English as a second language, can speak and understand, but still want to practice grammar, accent reduction, understanding/using idioms, and other related topics?
 Join language teacher Sharlene Vichness for small group practice sessions on April 3 & 24 in our Quiet Room.